 Professional Accreditation is a requirement for most Engineering careers.
 Graduates complete a period of approved employment and further professional development [matching section for BEng(Hons) graduates only] and after a period of four years and depending on which body they join they may have to pass a test of professional competence through an interview in order to achieve Chartered status, C.Eng.

-These programmes will be submitted for accreditation by the Energy Institute (IE), the Institution of Engineering and technology (IET), the Institution of Mechanical Engineers (IMechE), and the Association of Building Engineers (ABE) via the Engineering Accreditation Board (EAB).
+These programmes will be submitted for accreditation by the Institution of Engineering and Technology (IET) via the Engineering Accreditation Board (EAB).
 The Accreditation visit has already been arranged to take place on 15th-16th May 2013.